Our Corporate Parenting Strategy and Action Plan 2016-2018 embraces the definition as laid out in the Scottish Government's Parenting Guide as:

 All of the above work underpinned by effective joint working between all agencies including Social Work, Education, Housing & Technical, Elected Members, Skills Development Scotland, University of the West of Scotland, New College Lanarkshire, South Lanarkshire College, the Reporter to the Children's Hearing, Police Scotland,Scottish Fire and Rescue Services, the Voluntary Sector and local communities.
 Through this partnership, we will work to take all actions necessary to promote and support the health and wellbeing of a child from infancy to adulthood.

 In South Lanarkshire we have agreed six Core Commitments for the next two years to give clear strategic direction to all partners.
-You can also download a copy of our Corporate Parenting Strategy Annual Report.
+You can also download a copy of our Corporate Parenting Strategy Annual Reports.

 Becoming better corporate parents